< All Topics

 !!!
 This step should be done on your LINUX PC

-a) Install Git on your Linux PC in not installed.
+a) Install Git on your Linux PC if not installed by opening a terminal and typing:

 b) Create a user account on github and configure your ssh credentials if not already done following these instructions: